Supercharging innovation: a new approach to old ways in New Zealand - evokeAG.

 Innovation can be accelerated, according to David Downs, this is one of the many things that COVID-19 has taught us.

 David Downs, General Manager at New Zealand Trade and Enterprise (NZTE), works with the technology sector to help fast-growing tech companies scale internationally.
-He’s been tasked with supercharging the New Zealand agritech sector, working in close collaboration with industry.
+He’s been tasked with supercharging the New Zealand agrifood sector, working in close collaboration with industry.
 One of the lessons for the sector in 2020 is that change can happen when you least expect it.

 “In New Zealand, it was fascinating to see how quickly we were able to innovate in education, healthcare and business,” said David.